Voting summaries

 4 votes for, 1 absence, between 2020 and 2024.
 Comparable Social Democratic and Labour Party MPs generally voted for.

-Generally voted for more powers for the devolved administration in Northern Ireland Show votes
+Tended to vote for (alignment score: 67%) more powers for the devolved administration in Northern Ireland Show votes

 2 votes for, 1 vote against, between 2020 and 2022.
-Comparable Social Democratic and Labour Party MPs voted a mixture of for and against.
+Comparable Social Democratic and Labour Party MPs voted a mixture of for and against (alignment score: 50%).

 Generally voted against photographic voter identification at polling stations Show votes